roberto-maggi/corso_Linux/Giorno_5-k8s/k8s.md

 - tcpSocket
 Performs a TCP check against the Pod's IP address on a specified port.
 The diagnostic is considered successful if the port is open.
 If the remote system (the container) closes the connection immediately after it opens, this counts as healthy.

-e posso riturnare i seguenti output:
+e posso ritornare i seguenti output:

   - Success
   - Failure